LibreCAD/docs/guides/completion.rst

 Tiled Printing
 ~~~~~~~~~~~~~~

-To print a drawing to the specific scale that greater than an available paper, use so-called *tiled printing*.
+*Tiled printing* provides the ability to print a scaled drawing that is larger than the available paper.
+It uses the paper as defined by the "Format" and "Orientation", and lays it out in a grid defined by pattern defined by "Number of pages".
+As an example, an portrait A4 page with 2 pages horizontally and 1 vertically would result in a *page space* of 420 x 297 mm, or landscape A4 in a 2 x 2 pattern would be a page space of 594 x 420 mm.
+Both examples use a margin of 0.
+If a margin is defined the page space would be reduced the margin width on the edge of the paper where they are assembled.

 In this case, the drawing is outputted in parts that can be assembled into a full-sized drawing.

 With a drawing opened in LibreCAD:

 1. Select **File -> Print Preview** or click the **Print Preview** button |icon02|.
 2. Set or confirm the paper layout for the current drawing: